Magnetic Declination Calculator (MagDec)

 This page describes a free application that runs in

-Google Earth.
+the Google Earth desktop client.
 Please install

 and return to this page to learn more.

-MagDec is a graphical front end for the NGDC online Magnetic Field Calculators.
+MagDec is a graphical front end for the NGDC online Magnetic Field Calculators

-It eliminates the need to input geodetic coordinates and displays the calculated magnetic
+that eliminates the need to input geodetic coordinates and displays the calculated magnetic

 declination and secular variation in a placemark balloon.